tisfeng/Easydict/README_EN.md

 ## Translation Services

-Currently supports YouDao Dictionary, 🍎 Apple System Dictionary, 🍎 Apple System Translator, ChatGPT, DeepL, Google, Bing, Baidu and Volcano Translator.
+Currently supports YouDao Dictionary, 🍎 Apple System Dictionary, 🍎 Apple System Translator, DeepL, Google, Bing, Baidu and Volcano Translator.

 > [!NOTE]
 > Since the Chinese version of Google Translate is currently unavailable, you can only use the international version, so you need to use a proxy to use Google Translate.